How to create a Carrier Management Strategy in 10 steps?

 Do you see patterns?
 And can you identify the cause?

 Analyzing the data is essential in building your strategy as it should make clear where and how to focus resources in order to optimize the carrier management strategy.
-Usually a business analyst together with procurement or a 4PL-provider performs the carrier analytics for you.
+Usually, a business analyst, together with procurement or a 4PL provider, performs the carrier analytics for you.

-Step 4.
+Step 5.
 Perform carrier management audits

-In the audits you evaluate carrier performance.
+In the audits, you evaluate carrier performance.
 You use the available data and evaluate the performance with both your customer(s) and carriers.
 Use this moment as a time for a good conversation.

 Discuss the lessons learned from the past year, to learn from both customers and carriers and to look ahead to the coming year.